balderdashy/sails-docs/concepts/Sessions/sessions.md

 ### When does the `Sails.sid` change?
 During development, the Sails session store is in memory.
 Therefore, when you close the Sails server, the current session store disappears.
 When Sails is restarted, although a user agent request contains a `Sails.sid` in the cookie, the `sid` is no longer in the session store.
 Therefore, a new `sid` will be generated and replaced in the cookie.
 The `Sails.sid` will also change if the user agent cookie expires or is removed.

->The lifespan of a Sails cookie can be changed from its default setting (e.g. never expires) to a new setting by accessing the `cookie.maxAge` property in `projectName/config/session.js`.
+>The lifespan of a Sails cookie can be changed from its default setting (never expires) to a new setting by accessing the `cookie.maxAge` property in `projectName/config/session.js`.

 ### Using Redis as the session store